tdabrowski/INVASION/README.md

 # INVASION
-INVASION - space shooter built with technologies like React JavaScript library and Sass Optimized to best work with Google Chrome Web browser.
+INVASION - space shooter built with technologies like React JavaScript library and Sass.
+Optimized to best work with Google Chrome Web browser.

 ## Game description